 About this detail of the Tiger

-The Tiger's engine, in the tank's original design, drew its combustion air through a single opening on the engine compartment hatch.
-But the engine's air filters were deemed inadequate for dusty conditions.
+The Tiger's engine, in the tank's original design, drew its combustion air through openings on the engine compartment hatch.
+The engine's integral air filters were deemed inadequate for dusty conditions.
 Starting with the Tigers sent to Tunisia, external air precleaners were provided with all new Tigers, though in many cases the crews did not use them.
 The precleaner system was called "Feifel".

 This photo shows one of the two Feifel filters of a Tiger (in Bovington Museum).
 The small cap on a chain is not original, but a restoration.
 This unit has battle damage dating from 1943.

 This diagram shows a Feifel filter unit as originally designed.
 The units were attached to the rear armour wall by 4 bolts.

 To use the Feifel system, you would close down the large round cover of the air intake in the middle of the engine hatch .
 The engine would then draw in air through a slot in the hatch, to which you would connect a V-duct and two trunks leading to the Feifel filter units.
 They, in turn, would draw air from the central area of the engine deck, via two more trunks.